DominicBurkart/leoronic/readme.txt

   to run with limited risk of loss if one worker fails).

-  By default, ghosts connect to the Leoronic worker with the lowest local IP address (if a real number x is passed to the ghost's instantiation program, it scans for active leoronic workers, finds out that there are y active workers, and connects to the ith worker, where i is equal to x mod y).
+  By default, ghosts connect to the Leoronic worker with the lowest local IP address (if a positive integer x is passed to the ghost's instantiation program, it scans for active leoronic workers, finds out that there are y active workers, and connects to the ith worker, where i is equal to x mod y.
+  If an IP address is passed, the ghost connects to that address).
 That worker node then receives the tag "clairvoyant" and retains a list of its ghost friends.
 If that worker has at least two cores, then by default it will designate one core for relaying information between the other workers and the ghosts.

-  When a ghost asks it for a task, the ghost includes its information (e.g., number of available cores and memory).
+  When a ghost asks its clairvoyant for a task, the ghost includes its information (e.g., number of available cores and memory).
 The worker finds the first match in its queue and assigns it to the ghost, sending all the relevant files and information for the ghost to complete the task.
 The worker then marks that task in the queue as running on the ghost, and lets the other workers (if they exist) know.
 When the worker has completed the task, it lets its clairvoyant know, and the clairvoyant worker updates the other workers (if they exist) so that each worker's queue is up-to-date.

   If there are no tasks that the ghost can accomplish, the clairvoyant worker tells the ghost to listen indefinitely for more tasks.
-If the clairvoyant receives a new task for the worker, then it lets the worker know; otherwise, the worker continues to listen silently unless the
+If the clairvoyant receives a new task for the worker, then it lets the worker know; otherwise, the worker continues to listen silently.

+  If at any point a ghost loses contact with its clairvoyant and is unable to reconnect, or the clairvoyant takes more than five seconds to respond to a work request, the ghost will by default connect to the worker with the second-lowest IP address (or the one with the lowest, if they aren't connected).

 Writing code for leoronic: